Hackmey/Hackmey/README.md

 # Hey there, I'm Hackmey 👋

 Welcome to my cyber dojo where creativity meets code!
 I'm Arpit Rath—by day a coder, by night a ninja on a mission.
-Whether I'm breaking down complex problems or building epic projects, I'm all about mixing innovation with a dash of Gen Z flair.
+Whether I'm breaking down complex problems or building epic projects, I'm all about mixing innovation with a dash of NINJA flair.

 ## About Me 🥷💻